 You should have explained to you how the test will work, what the possible results mean and be asked how you would react to whatever result you get.

 Blood will be taken either from your arm or, if you’re having a rapid HIV test, from a finger prick blood sample.
-The blood sample from your arm is sent to a lab with, depending where you test.
+The blood sample from your arm is then sent to a lab.

 A finger prick rapid test will give you a result within minutes.

 A blood sample from your arm is sent to a lab with the results ready within a day or up to a week later.

 Testing at home is now an option.
 After receiving your test kit, you collect a sample of blood from your finger, then post your sample to a laboratory.
 A week or so later they will contact you about your result.